-49 Shotcreting
+50 Shotcreting

-Clause 49 applies to the provision of shotcreting.
+Clause 50 applies to the provision of shotcreting.

-49.2.1 Shotcrete
+50.2.1 Shotcrete

-Shotcrete shall be N32 concrete in accordance with MRTS70 Concrete.
+Shotcreting concrete shall be in accordance with MRTS70 Concrete.
 Aggregate size and slump shall be chosen to suit the requirements of the shotcreting pump.
+Concrete grade shall be in accordance with the drawings.
+Minimum concrete grade shall be S32.